To learn more about our research, see Projects.

-The Sound Studies Initiative at UAlberta is proud to work with the following affiliated labs:
+The Sound Studies Institute at UAlberta is proud to work with the following affiliated labs:

 Alberta Phonetics Lab